2ndSightLab/ai-tracker/mistake-tracker.md

 I started out with one thing for Claude Code and anthropic models to fix - the issue with the organization role assumption.
 I thought it had fixed it.
 But now it's back.
 The model told me it worked just have to answer a question correctly but that was not it.
 The logic was wrong.
 The model couldn't figrue it out.
 I just fixed. it.

 Now running the application and that $100 feels wasted because nothing is really fixed.
+Beyond that issue I'm still seeing the exact same problems I started with.
+Oh well.
+I'll have to babysit it tomorrow.

 # 2026-08-13 - 12:00 AM